jhthorsen/getopt-app/README.md

     my $app = Application::Class->new(\%args);

-It will _not_ be exported if it is already defined in the script.
+This function will _not_ be exported if a function with the same name already exists in the script.

 ## run